leo-bogert/bumblebee-multiscreen-tools/README.md

 #### VLC

 We'll use the Intel GPU as video decoding isn't a high performance task and using the Intel GPU is more easy as it is always enabled.

-Make sure the user which runs VLC is in the ```video``` group as explained [above](#video-acceleration).
+So make sure the user which runs VLC is in the ```video``` group as explained [above](#video-acceleration).

 In ```Tools / Preferences``` set:
 ```
 Simple settings / "Input / codecs" /